madkerpe/deep-learning-tetris/README.md

 An attempt at playing tetris using ONLY a deep Q-Learning but with a lot of restrictions.
 For the course "Deep Learning" @Ugent.
 The model can't get any prior information about the game it is playing, only the score.

+The results of the final model are restricted by the training time that colab provides.

 Using Keras and Colab to train the model.

 <p float="left">